waizwafiq/backstories_generator_mk/README.md

 # Backstory_and_CharacterDesign_Generator_MortalKombat_Character
-Generate backstories for Mortal Kombat character using [nanoGPT](https://github.com/karpathy/nanoGPT#install) and [OpenJourney](https://huggingface.co/prompthero/openjourney).
+Generate character backstories and design for Mortal Kombat character using [nanoGPT](https://github.com/karpathy/nanoGPT#install) and [OpenJourney](https://huggingface.co/prompthero/openjourney).
 - We train the models with Mortal Kombat characters' backstories and stable diffusion prompts